nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot-overview.md

 * `iDevID`: a unique device certificate, issued by the manufacture

-* `LDevID`: a certificate used by the device to get network accesss (EAP certificate)
+* `LDevID`: a certificate used by the device to get network access (EAP certificate)